rippedpiracy/docs/Utilities/misc.md

 &nbsp;

 [**FastForward**](https://github.com/FastForwardTeam/FastForward) - Don't waste your time with compliance, FastForward circumvents link shorteners (Actively maintained [Universal-Bypass](https://github.com/Sainan/Universal-Bypass) fork).
+<sub>Note: Universal-Bypass should no longer be used as it is not maintained.</sub>

 [**uBlock Origin**](https://github.com/gorhill/uBlock) - An efficient AdBlocker for Chromium and Firefox, fast and lean.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sub>[fuckfuckadblock](https://github.com/bogachenko/fuckfuckadblock) - Filters for blocking Pop-ups and Anti-AdBlocks.</sub>